Email List Management Strategies: Grow Your Email List

 Make your email list work for you

-Strong email marketing starts with a strong list.
+Strong SEO email marketing starts with a strong list.
 When you keep your contacts organized, engaged, and up to date, every send has more impact (and takes less effort!).

 Focus on quality over quantity: remove inactive or invalid addresses, re-engage subscribers who’ve gone quiet, and use smart segmentation to send the right message to the right people.
 With the help of reliable email list software, these tasks become part of your routine, not your to-do list.